enku/gbp-ps/docs/README.md

 value can be combined to create a `BuildProcess` object.

-The `RepositoryType` interface currently does not have any mechanisms for removing data from the process table except for the `clear()` method which clears the entire table and is only used for tests.
+The `RepositoryType` interface currently does not have any mechanisms for removing data from the process table.
 There's no particular reason for this other than there is nothing needing to do this yet.

 ## gbpcli subcommand